 *Currently Music Director of Latin Percussion Ensemble Los Curanderos

 *Currently Teaching at the World Beat Center Advanced Latin percussion Thursdays 6:45pm – 7:45pm

 *Currently Conguero for San Diego’s all time favorite Reggae band – Stranger

-Tom Float, Paul Rennick, Henry Stoker, Matt Armstrong, Malcolm Rosenburger, Erick Mabrey, Mike Mosgrove, Hamish, Brian Cabrerra, Emilio Camacho, Mark Lamson, Bill Highley, Mike Lang, Willy Negron, Nana Asiedu, Tommy Aros, David “la mole” Oritz, Charlie Chavez, Pablito “el indio” Rosario, Juan Carlos Blanco, Georgie Padilla, Emilio Camacho, Pepito Fernandez (in Cuba), Tomasito Cruz and Jose Luis “Changuito” Quintana.
+Tom Float, Paul Rennick, Henry Stoker, Matt Armstrong, Malcolm Rosenburger, Erick Mabrey, Hamish, Brian Cabrerra, Mark Lamson, Mike Lang, Willy Negron, Nana Asiedu, Tommy Aros, Kiko Cornejo, David “la mole” Oritz, Charlie Chavez, Pablito “el indio” Rosario, Juan Carlos Blanco, Georgie Padilla, Emilio Camacho, Pepito Fernandez (in Cuba), Tomas “Tomasito” Cruz and Jose Luis “Changuito” Quintana.